potalora/ai-web-records-app/rules.md

 ## 7. Task-Specific Instructions

+* **Converting Ingested Files:** All ingested source files (e.g., TSV, RTF, TXT) must be parsed and converted into Markdown (.md) format before being passed to LLMs for summarization, analysis, or other processing steps.
+This ensures a consistent input format for the language models.
 * **Adding a New Ingestion Pipeline:**
   1. Implement parser under `src/services/ingestion/`.
   2. Define validation schemas in `src/schemas/` (Zod/Pydantic).